AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/tools-modules.md

 >* To store a calculated value for later use, even in a different route.
 This is useful in cases when the value is used in multiple modules and the formula to calculate the value is overly complex.
 >* To debug a formula.
 If a formula used in a module does not seemingly provide a correct result, copy the formula and paste it into a Set Variable module that you insert before the relevant module.
 Disconnect the module(s) after the Set Variable module and execute the scenario.
 Verify the Set Variable module's output, adjust or simplify the formula, execute the scenario again, and continue to do so until the issue has been resolved.

 #### Get Variable {#get-variable}

-This module retrieves a value that was previously created by the Set Variable or Set Multiple Variables module.
+This module retrieves a value that was previously created by the [!UICONTROL Set Variable] or [!UICONTROL Set Multiple Variables] module.

 This module can read variables that were set anywhere in the scenario, even if the variable was set in a different route than where the Get Multiple Variables module is located.
 The only requirement is that the Tools >Set Variable or Tools > Set Multiple Variable module is executed before the Tools > Get Variable module.
 For more information on the order in which modules are executed, see [Router module in Adobe Workfront Fusion](../../workfront-fusion/modules/router-module.md).